Foundation year

 A degree with a foundation year may be the right choice for you if:

-• You would like to take a new direction and get up to speed on a new subject area
+• you would like to take a new direction and get up to speed on a new subject area

-• You are a mature student returning to education and would like help adjusting to university life
+• you are a mature student returning to education and would like help adjusting to university life

 If you would like further help or guidance, please get in touch.